99kr/library-api-assignment/README.md

 -   Decisions are not entirely thought through, with a lot of them being based on the course requirements and just getting it to work.

 -   Backend currently using a SQLite database, as that was included into the assignment.
-Would be better off using a proper database like PostgreSQL or MySQL.
+Would be better off using a more suitable database like PostgreSQL or MySQL.